freebasic/fbfrog/readme.txt

   since it only does signed ones internally
 - Remove stats stuff and do real profiling with huge headers

+- Should use FILE nodes to represent C parser result, and have file*() functions that work on that AST, and extract them from ast.bas into separate modules.
+  AST merging should merge "files" instead of "ASTs"...
 - The filebufferFromZstring() function also re-uses FILEBUFFERs based on the id, so fbfrog needs to ensure to use proper unique ids, or else the same FILEBUFFER could be reused for different zstrings.
 For filebufferFromFile() we assume this